+The CPC is a validated assessment tool designed to quantify program quality by determining how closely correctional programs meet known principles of effective intervention.
 The CPC is divided into two areas: Capacity and Content.
-The Capacity area is designed to measure whether a correctional program has the capability to deliver evidence based interventions and services for offenders.
-There are three domains within Capacity: Leadership and Development, Staff, and Quality Assurance.
+The Capacity area is designed to measure whether a correctional program has the capability to deliver evidence-based interventions and services for offenders.
+There are three domains within Capacity: Program Leadership and Development, Staff Characteristics, and Quality Assurance.
 The Content area focuses on the substantive domains of Offender Assessment and Treatment Characteristics.

 Evaluations are conducted by ADJC’s Continuous Improvement Bureau (CIB).
 The evaluation process includes: structured interviews with staff and youth, reviews of numerous documents such as policy, treatment materials, hiring material and a sample of case files, and observation and assessment of treatment groups.
 The final evaluation report identifies program strengths and weaknesses, recommendations for improvement, and the program rating on its adherence to evidence-based practices which ranges from “very high adherence” to “low adherence”.